nvidia-holoscan/holohub/README.md

   ./run launch endoscopy_tool_tracking python --nsys_profile
 ```

-This will create a Nsight Sytems report file in the application working directory.
+This will create a Nsight Systems report file in the application working directory.
 Information on the generated report file is printed on the end of the application log:

 ```
 Generating '/tmp/nsys-report-bcd8.qdstrm'